TofuPilotTofuPilot

 measurements.resistance = resistances

-TofuPilot will compute the mean and standard deviation, then validate the aggregations and set the measurement outcome.
+TofuPilot will validate each aggregation value against its validators and set the measurement outcome.

 Multiple Statistics

-You can compute multiple aggregations on the same measurement:
+You can define multiple aggregations on the same measurement:

 - name: Voltage Monitoring